iiPythonx/radio/README.md

 uv pip install -e .
 ```

-`il` and `rich` are not *required*, and you can remove them from the codebase if you don't mind downgrading your log setup.
+`rich` is not *required*, and you can remove it from the codebase if you don't mind downgrading your log setup.

 ### Configuration